 An additional striking feature of the boundary layer evolution during IOP 5 is the vertical and temporal distribution of aerosol, which is indicated by the yellow and green shading in Fig. 7a.
 Taken within the context of the potential temperature structure (contours, Fig. 7a) and the surface energy balance (Fig. 7b), it is apparent that aerosol depth and concentration vary diurnally.
-The maximum aerosol depth tends to occur in the evening (0000 UTC), which lags from the time of maximum heating and CBL depth, while minimum depth occurs during the night.
-Interestingly, careful examination of Fig. 7a indicates that aerosol are found within the stable layers aloft suggesting that convection is not the only process of vertical transport.
-An alternative lofting mechanism may involve internal circulations within the CAP generated in part by the diurnally varying slope and valley thermal flows.
-However, preliminary examination of the flow at three sites within the SLV indicates a complex set of diurnal wind patterns that hinder such a simple interpretation (Fig. 7c-e).
-For example, within Parley’s Canyon, a major tributary valley along the east side of the SLV, a strong southwest up-valley flow occurs in the late afternoon with northeasterly down-valley flow occurring during the evening and throughout the night (Fig. 7c).
+The maximum aerosol depth tends to occur in the evening (0000 UTC), which lags from the time of maximum heating and convective boundary layer depth, while minimum depth occurs during the night.

+Careful examination of Fig. 7a and similar figures for other IOPs indicates that aerosols are found within the stable layers aloft, which suggests that internal circulations within the CAP generated in part by diurnally-varying slope and valley thermal flows may contribute to three-dimensional transport of aerosols.
+Detecting such transport remains difficult even with all of the observing assets deployed during PCAPS.
+For example, the flow at three sites within the SLV indicate complex diurnal wind patterns.
+Within Parley’s Canyon (Fig. 7c), a major tributary valley along the east side of the SLV, a strong southwest up-valley flow occurs in the late afternoon with northeasterly down-valley flow occurring during the evening and throughout the night.
 Meanwhile, within the center of the SLV, the diurnal flow variations are more complex (Fig. 7d).
 During the afternoon a pronounced NW wind develops, which is a hybrid up-slope and up-valley flow.
-At night, a more oscillatory pattern in both wind speed and direction is observed.
-A drastically different flow regime is found near the Jordan Narrows (Fig. 7e).
-Here, episodes of strong southerly winds develop on clear nights but then persist for periods exceeding the diurnal timescale.
-These flows are known be related to the drainage of air from the neighboring, and often colder, Utah Valley.
+At night, oscillatory patterns in both wind speed and direction are observed.
+Finally, a drastically different flow regime is found near the Jordan Narrows (Fig. 7e).
+Here, episodes of strong southerly winds develop on clear nights but then persist into late morning.
+These flows are related to the drainage of air from the neighboring, and often colder, Utah Valley.

-Additional analysis, now underway, should elucidate the processes impacting the vertical distribution of aerosol as well as other tracers, such as carbon dioxide.

-c.
+d.
 CAP “mix-out” during strong winds

-Whiteman et al. 2001 observed a pseudo-warm front during the break-up phase of a persistent inversion within the Columbia River Basin.
-Similar structures were observed during PCAPS when strong southerly winds preceding approaching weather systems interacted with an extant CAP.
-One prime example of this scenario occurred on 3 December during the first PCAPS IOP.
+Many CAPs observed in the SLV and elsewhere conclude with the passage of a pseudo-warm front such that strong winds preceding approaching weather systems erode an extant CAP (Whiteman et al. 2001).
+Our first PCAPS IOP provided an excellent example (Fig. 8).
 Strong southerly flow developed above the CAP as a synoptic-scale trough approached the region.
 Southerly winds were observed to first penetrate to the surface along the southern and western portions of the valley, displacing the CAP to the north (Fig. 8a).
 The boundary between the cold-moist air within the CAP and the warm, dry, and mechanically mixed air to the south form a pseudo-warm front.
 This boundary progressed northwards throughout the night as winds aloft increased (Fig. 8b).
-By 0600 UTC the warm-front structure passed over the ISS site, providing a burst of strongly southerly winds, a rapid jump in temperature, and drastic decrease in relative humidity.
-Two hours later, as the weak trough passed over the region, the CAP returned southward now as a pseudo-cold front (Fig. 8c and e).
+By 0600 UTC the warm-front passed over the ISS site, providing a burst of strongly southerly winds, a rapid jump in temperature, and sharp decrease in relative humidity (not shown).
+Two hours later, as the weak trough passed over the region, the CAP returned southward now as a pseudo-cold front (Figs. 8d and e).
 Temperatures returned to their previous values accompanied by northerly winds.
-By 1400 UTC, the cold front propagated south through the entire valley, restoring CAP conditions to all locations (Fig. 8d).
+By 1400 UTC, the cold front propagated south through the entire valley, restoring CAP conditions to all locations (Fig. 8e).
 The role of turbulent processes, local pressure gradients, and large-scale advection during this, and similar cases, is the focus of ongoing research.

 4. Summary and Future Research